swup/docs/src/docs/api/api.md

 The swup instance returned from the constructor can be used to access additional methods and helpers.

-When using the [debug plugin](/plugins/debug-plugin/), the swup instance can optionally made available as `window.swup` in the global context.
+When using the [debug plugin](/plugins/debug-plugin/), the swup instance can optionally made available as `window.swup` on the global instance.